mfyz/markdown-editor-with-custom-directives/plan.md

 ## VSCode Configuration

 We'll set up VSCode with the following settings:
-- StandardJS extension for automatic linting and fixing
+- Prettier extension for automatic formatting
-- Auto-fix on save enabled for StandardJS
+- Format on save enabled for Prettier
 - Recommended extensions for React and TypeScript development

-This will help maintain code quality throughout the development process and make it easier to adhere to the StandardJS style guide while benefiting from TypeScript's type checking.
+This will help maintain code quality throughout the development process and make it easier to maintain consistent code style.

 ### Important Note on Code Formatting
-This project uses ts-standard for code formatting and linting.
-We explicitly avoid using ESLint or Prettier to prevent conflicts and to maintain a single source of truth for code style.
+This project uses Prettier for code formatting.
+We explicitly avoid using ESLint to prevent conflicts and to maintain a single source of truth for code style.

 ## Git Hooks Configuration